 The goal of the Youth Commission is to develop and express the opinions, ideas, and visions of the youth in the county.
 Students on the Commission participate as a youth government allowing an enriching leadership experience.
 The Commission helps youth fulfill goals that they have for their community.
 We are always looking for ways to help youth implement projects and ideas that will benefit the community.

-On Tuesday, January 24th, the El Dorado County Youth Commission participated in the annual Shadow Day, where the Youth Commissioners join the County Board of Supervisors during one of the Board’s regularly scheduled meetings.
-The students gained valuable insight into how local government operates, how the Board manages issues and policies, and how to run a formal meeting.
-Misbah Shafi, Youth Commission Chair and a senior at Oak Ridge High School, stated, “It was a great learning experience!
-We are very appreciative of our Board of Supervisors and the El Dorado County Office of Education for providing this wonderful program.”
+On Monday, January 8th, the El Dorado County Youth Commission participated in the annual Shadow Day, in which Youth Commissioners join the County Board of Supervisors during one of the Board’s regularly scheduled meetings.
+The students gained valuable insight into how local government operates, how the Board manages issues and policies, such as a public forum, appointments by the board for a variety of commissions and committees, and how to run a formal meeting.
+Youth Commissioners observed the selection of a new chair and reports from several government agencies.

-Each year the County Board of Supervisors appoints interested students to the Youth Commission to engage students in local government.
+Each year the County Board of Supervisors works with the County Office of Education to appoint interested high school students from all over the county to the Youth Commission to engage students in local government.
 Through the program, students gain valuable leadership skills as well as being able to share the perspective of youth regarding local issues.

 One thing I'd like to add to our community is the introduction of more sidewalks and bike lanes for travel.
 It's not easy to get around without driving a carbon emitting vehicle.
 I'd like to change that.